 - Starting a small business

 - Running a small business

 A small business is defined differently by different regulators and laws.

-- less than 100 employees at the end of the financial year, and/or
+- the company and the entities it controls (if any) have fewer than 100 employees at the end of the financial year.

 Small businesses deal with ASIC when they:

 - renew the registration of a company or business name

 - deregister a company or cancel a business name